Presumably we have a pre-set amount of post layouts and statuses for publishing.

 Print version

-, Clap gives back a nice error message detailing what went wrong and what the possible values are.
+When given a value that doesn’t exist in our safelist, such as backlog, Clap gives back a nice error message detailing what went wrong and what the possible values are.

 ❯ cargo run -- -s backlog